 | Share of consumers who trust social media product reviews | 55% | Edelman Trust Barometer |

-The $8.5 trillion projection for 2030 is the number that should reset how you think about social commerce.
-We are in the very early stages of what happens when 5.66 billion social media users start buying inside the apps where they spend 2+ hours every day.
-TikTok Shop crossed $33 billion in GMV in one year.
-Compare that to Amazon's early years.
+The $8.5 trillion projection for 2030 should reset how you think about this.
+We are in the early stages of what happens when billions of users start buying inside the apps where they already spend hours each day.
+TikTok Shop crossed $33 billion in GMV in a single year.
 The trajectory is not subtle.

 Advertising Statistics